chazapis/pydv/README.md

 The solution implemented in the `vocoder-extension` branch of my [xlxd fork](https://github.com/chazapis/xlxd) uses another DExtra listener on a different port (30201 instead of 30001).
 The new port is to be used by reflectors using the "ORF" prefix (Open ReFlector).
 Any client connected to an ORF reflector will receive streams encoded with Codec 2.
 All other D-STAR protocol handlers will still send out data encoded with AMBE.
 Note that the protocol/port only affects data transmitted by the reflector.
 The stream vocoder is recognized by all protocol handlers, so a client can still transmit data using any vocoder on any port.
 The rationale behind this is that DExtra links may be used by repeaters or other reflectors, so it is not really possible to know what their clients support.
 So, nothing will change when linking a repeater to an XRF reflector, but will do when linking to an ORF one.

 The open source vocoder, allows homebrewing transceivers using a [Rasbperry Pi](https://www.raspberrypi.org), an [MMDVM modem](https://github.com/g4klx/MMDVM) (even [one constructed with through-hole components](https://www.florian-wolters.de/blog/2016/02/25/handcrafted-mmdvm-adapter/)), and an old radio.
 Thus, one could use a D-STAR hotspot as a transceiver, assuming a method to attach a microphone and speaker.
+It also allows using software clients to communicate through reflectors without the need of any AMBE hardware.

 All included utilities implement the vocoder extension.
 Use the `-p dextraopen` flag, or substitude the reflector's callsign prefix with "ORF", to make `dv-player` and `dv-recorder` use the "open" DExtra port.